ZeusCoder1/Probabilistic-Reasoning-Project/README.md

 # Probabilistic-Reasoning-Project
-Using Monte Carlo Dropout in Deep Neural Networks for Interval Forecasting of Horticulture Export in India
+Using Monte Carlo Dropout in Deep Neural Networks for Interval Forecasting of Agriculture Export in India